TheLX5/OBJ-Viewer/README.md

 * It may spam a little bit your console if you go out of bounds of the VRAM area

 ### DETAILS
-Once you open the required files (OBJ, CGX, COL) under the File menu you can controls specific parts of the area:
+Once you open the required files (OBJ, CGX, COL) under the File menu you can control specific parts of the area:
 * The **VRAM Offset** spin box lets you move around the CGX/VRAM file without issues.
 The controls change the data offset by 64 bytes, but you can input your own offset as well (don't forget to press Enter!).
 * The **Animation Frame** spin box lets you control the current animation frame being displayed based on the data from the OBJ file.
 You can watch up to 128 different frames with no problem (requires opening up .OBX and .OBZ files with the OBJ menu option).
 You can also input your own animation frame index as well.